 Due to Covid-19 we have launched a new telemedicine service to help reduce the risk for all, though this service will not be available to everyone and will depend on your circumstances.
 Your data will be collected and managed in the same way as outlined below with the exception of your face to face consultation replaced by a call, you will be required to pass security before the nurse can discuss your record with you, be sure to have your security information stored safely and ready.

 Depending on what information you choose to share or what information we are legally required or authorised to collect, we may collect the following:

 We collect information about you in the following ways:

-You may give us your information when you visit our website, book an appointment with us, submit a contact us form or make a donation.
-Sometimes when you support us, your information is collected by a third party who processes your donation, but we are responsible for your information at all times.
+You may give us your information when you visit our website, book an appointment with us or submit a contact us form.

-We do not buy information about individuals from companies that sell such details, unless individuals specifically have consented.
+We do not buy information about individuals from companies that sell such details.